Our Science

 If you’re a business, talk about how you started and share your professional journey.
 Explain your core values, your commitment to customers, and how you stand out from the crowd.
 Add a photo, gallery, or video for even more engagement.

-Therapeutic mouthwashes reduce dental plaque by using antimicrobial compounds like chlorhexidine or ethanol.
-However, these harsh chemicals not only target harmful bacteria but also eliminate the beneficial ones, disrupting the natural oral microbiome.
-This is why the American Dental Association does NOT recommend traditional antimicrobial mouthwashes for children under six—they can be toxic if accidentally swallowed.
+Therapeutic mouthwashes are commonly used to reduce dental plaque by using antimicrobial compounds such as chlorhexidine, hydrogen peroxide, or ethanol.
+However, these harsh chemicals don’t just kill harmful bacteria—they also eliminate beneficial ones.
+Overuse can lead to harmful effects on the mouth, and these antimicrobials are toxic if swallowed.
+This is why the American Dental Association advises against traditional antimicrobial mouthwashes for children under six—they can be dangerous if accidentally ingested.

-• Elbakush AM, Trunschke O, Shafeeq S, Römling U, Gomelsky M. 2024.
+Elbakush AM, Trunschke O, Shafeeq S, Römling U, Gomelsky M. 2024.
 Maple compounds prevent biofilm formation in Listeria monocytogenes via sortase inhibition.
-Front Microbiol (in review)
+Frontiers in Microbiology 15:1436476.
+Link Here